-Do Course Instructor Surveys Matter?
+Do Course Evaluations Matter?

-While you are always welcome to use these data to help you select courses and instructors best suited for your individual learning style, we ask that you keep in mind that no number can truly quantify the dedication and tireless efforts made by university faculty.
+While you are always welcome to use these data to help you select courses and instructors best suited for your individual learning style, we ask that you keep in mind that no single number can truly quantify the dedication and tireless efforts made by university faculty.
 These ratings rarely capture a complete picture of a faculty member’s teaching ability and can sometimes present a distorted perspective (possibly positive or negative) based on student biases, lack of student participation, and user errors.
-Learn more about CIS results.
+Learn more about CES results.

 Tips for Providing Valuable Written Comments

-Specific constructive comments, regardless of whether they are positive or negative, are far more useful than general critiques.
+- Specific constructive comments, regardless of whether they are positive or negative, are far more useful than general critiques.
 The most valuable comments are almost always the most specific and provide a unique perspective.

-When in doubt, an assessment of which elements of the course should remain the same, and which elements should change, along with an explanation as to “why,” is always appreciated.
+- When in doubt, an assessment of which elements of the course should remain the same, and which elements should change, along with an explanation as to “why,” is always appreciated.

-Comments unrelated to your learning (thoughts on an instructor’s appearance, personal insults, etc.) significantly devalue your response.
+- Comments unrelated to your learning (thoughts on an instructor’s appearance, personal insults, etc.) significantly devalue your response.
 It is essential, both in preserving your credibility as an unbiased evaluator, and in protecting the excellent reputation of our student body, that you remain civil, professional, and on topic with your comments.